Wanna cut to the chase?

 - Great as a maintenance tool between waxing, plucking, or epilating sessions

 - Simple to use

 - Small size may not work well for large hair sections

 - May not work well unless you learn the right motion

 - Not as effective for thicker hair removal

 3 Panasonic ES2113PC Facial Hair Trimmer with Pivoting Head

-For quick hair removal, here’s a little tool that take care of things neatly.
-It’s a smaller tool, so you shouldn’t try to use it for anywhere but your face, unless you really want to work hard.
+For quick hair removal, here’s a little tool that takes care of things neatly.
+It’s a small tool, so you shouldn’t try to use it for anywhere but your face, unless you really want to work hard.

 But, it does a great job on small hair patches and especially fine hairs.
 You can remove a lot of unsightly coarse hairs from your chin and upper lip as well.